Caras (magazine)

-Caras (Portuguese: Faces) is a Portuguese language weekly celebrity and women's magazine published in Lisbon, Portugal.
+Caras (Spanish and Portuguese: Faces) is a weekly celebrity and women's magazine published in Lisbon, Portugal.
 The magazine is also distributed in Brazil and Angola and published in Spanish language in Argentina and Uruguay.

 History and profile

 Caras was established in Argentina on 24 November 1992 by Editorial Perfil and launched in Portugal in 1995.
-The magazine was part of the Impresa Group, which also controlled the weekly newspaper Expresso and news magazine Visão.
+The magazine was part of the Portuguese conglomerate Impresa Group, which also controlled the weekly newspaper Expresso and news magazine Visão.
 In 2018 Portuguese company Trust in News (TIN) acquired the magazine.
 The publisher of the magazine, based in Lisbon, was Edimpresa-Editora Lda, a subsidiary of the Swiss publishing company Edipresse.

 Caras provides weekly news on the private lives of the public figures both from Portugal and from other countries and news about fashion, beauty, health, cuisine and decoration.
 The magazine has been distributed weekly in Angola since September 2005.

 In 2014 Caras was the recipient of the Meios and Publicidade award in the category of society publication.

-From 1988 to 2019 an edition of Caras was published in Chile.
+From 1988 to 2019 an edition of Caras was published in Chile by Editorial Televisa.